Published: Mar. 18, 2011

 Our rooms have king-size beds, private bathrooms, and TVs, and parking is free.
 We can accommodate patients who have special needs.
 Providing this kind of comfort and amenities really makes a difference with our patients’ satisfaction.

-Duke University Medical Center is ranked #11 in the nation for neurology by U.S.News & World Report.
+Duke University Medical Center is ranked among the best in the nation for neurology by U.S.News & World Report.